sravsimh/LocalLLM/README.md

 GPU - 2GB or Higher(for larger models)<br>
 Disk Space - 5 - 15 GiB (Higer for larger models)<br>

-To Check system requirements of any model visit [ApXML](https://apxml.com/models), in the Quantizatio field please select INT4/Ollama
+To Check system requirements of any model visit [ApXML](https://apxml.com/models), in the Quantization field please select INT4 / Ollama

 >**Note**
 While selecting the models please select only recommended models for better performance